 While the Knights of the Round Table engage against the demonic beings, Arthur and the Black Knight have their fight.
 Our noble king gets knocked off his horse as he discovers that the Black Knight’s “parry” seems somewhat similar to him.
 After being taunted about losing Excalibur, Arthur manages to score a bloodied slash onto his foe’s poorly-armored midsection.
 However, the Black Knight quickly recovers and retaliates with a vicious backhand.

 As several knights end up getting slaughtered, all hope seems to be lost.
 Just then, Lamorak arrives and reinvigorates the noble warriors by reminding them to decapitate their foes.
 However, the newfound resurgence was short-lived as the demonic warriors resume their massacre.
 Meanwhile, the Black Knight drags King Arthur as he declares that Camelot has fallen.

 Fortunately, Arthur resists the urge to join him.
 However, Dracula reveals even more bad news to him.
 Bors and Galahad, both of whom were originally on the quest for the Holy Grail, were turned into vampires by the Black Knight after he found them.
-From there, the fierce warrior takes off his helmet as it’s revealed to be Lancelot.
+From there, the fierce warrior takes off his helmet as Lancelot reveals himself to his former king.
 From there, he proceeds to beat up Arthur while Mordred looks on and promises to be the one who ultimately kills his father.
 Shortly afterwards, Dracula breaks the scuffle up.

 From there, the guards drag Arthur away while he blames his once-faithful knight for turning on him.
 And so, Issue 3 ends with Lancelot asking why he’s not killing the king immediately.
 Dracula explains that he wants Arthur to see his kingdom crumble and forever lose the loyalty of his people.
 Only then will the noble king be completely broken.